Chart Color Schemes

 Padstow displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Padstow, as per the latest Census evaluation, 67.7% of dwellings were houses while 32.3% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Sydney metropolitan areas where 61.5% were houses and 38.4% were other dwellings.
+In Padstow, as per the most recent Census evaluation, 67.7% of dwellings were houses, with the remaining 32.3% comprising semi-detached houses, apartments, and other types.
+This contrasts with Sydney metro's figures of 61.5% houses and 38.4% other dwellings.
 Home ownership in Padstow stood at 33.0%, with mortgaged dwellings at 33.7% and rented ones at 33.3%.
-The median monthly mortgage repayment was $2,400, higher than Sydney metro's average of $2,240.
-The median weekly rent in Padstow was $470 compared to Sydney metro's $425.
-Nationally, Padstow's mortgage repayments were significantly higher at $2,400 versus the Australian average of $1,863, and rents were substantially higher at $470 compared to the national figure of $375.
+The median monthly mortgage repayment in the area was $2,400, higher than Sydney metro's average of $2,240.
+The median weekly rent figure for Padstow was $470, compared to Sydney metro's $425.
+Nationally, Padstow's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing